yomi413/rails-sidekiq-lab-v-000/README.md

 ## Instructions

-1. Use Sidekiq to process the songs csv upload with a `SongsWorker` background worker.
+1. Use Sidekiq to process the songs csv import with a `SongsWorker` background worker.
 2. Make sure tests pass!